Imaginaries in equicharacteristic zero henselian fields: Introduction

 Our main results are the following.
-Let \(M\) be an \(\k\)-\(\Vg\)-expansion of a model of \(\Hen[0,0]\) --- that is a \(\k\)-expansion of a \(\Vg\)-expansion --- such that the value groups is \emph{either}: \begin{itemize} \item dense with property \D; \item a pure discrete ordered abelian group of bounded regular rank --- in which case, we add a constant for a uniformizer. \end{itemize}
+Let \(K\) be an equicharacteristic zero henselian valued field such that the value group is \emph{either}: \begin{itemize} \item dense with property \D; \item or, a discrete ordered abelian group of bounded regular rank --- in which case, we add a constant for a uniformizer. \end{itemize}